About NCAP Our Partners

 Two figures fill the right side of the frame, and sit in front of a computer workstation on the left.
 The figure on the right has short, dark brown hair an is wearing a grey jumper.
 The figure on the right has long red hair and wears glasses with a dark frame and a dark blue top.
 The figure on the right is pointing at the screen.
 Two frames black and white images are displayed on the grey walls around them.

-Growing our network of partners includes reaching out to a knowledgeable and engaged public, for both volunteer and outreach opportunities.
+Growing our network of partners includes reaching out to a knowledgeable and engaged public for volunteer opportunities.